nboldhq/docs/drafts/references/configuration-reference.md

 *Optional backend infrastructure*

 ### Mail
-*When you want to send approval and other notifications emails from your own tenant using the Microsoft Graph instead of our own mailing service: https://docs.nbold.co/nocode/approval.html#approval-email-sent-by-your-organization*
+*When you want to send approval and other notifications emails from your own tenant using the Microsoft Graph instead of our own mailing service.*

 ---
 | Environment Variable | Status | Description |